A Legacy of Excellence in Social Work Education

 Find out about Pitt’s full-time Master of Social Work program

-Advanced practice social workers who have earned an MSW and specialized in Direct Practice with Individuals, Families and Groups pursue careers in hospitals; mental health, behavioral health, and counseling agencies; child- and family-serving organizations; child welfare; case management programs; senior services; school social work programs; and integrated healthcare settings, among other areas.
+Advanced practice social workers who have earned an MSW and specialized in Direct Practice with Individuals, Families and Groups pursue careers in hospitals; mental health, behavioral health, and counseling agencies; private practice, substance use therapist; child- and family-serving organizations; child welfare; case management programs; senior services; school social work programs; and integrated healthcare settings, among other areas.

 Where Social Work Meets Social Justice